jclark/microxml-java/docs/recovery.md

 + DATA_CHAR, NAMED_CHAR_REF, NUMERIC_CHAR_REF - default handling
 + DOUBLE_QUOTE - change to Tag mode

-#### Tag mode

-+ ATTRIBUTE_NAME_EQUALS - emit a AttributeName token and change to StartAttributeValue mode
-+ DATA_CHAR - emit a StartTagClose and a DataChar token and change to Main mode

 ## Tree building

 The tree building phase turns a sequence of abstract tokens into the MicroXML data model.
-This is equivalent to transforming the sequence of abstract tokens so that it matches the grammar for element:
+This is equivalent to transforming the sequence of abstract tokens so that it matches the following grammar for element:

      element ::= start-tag (element|DataChar) EndTag | empty-element
      empty-element ::= StartTagOpen attribute-list EmptyElementTagClose